For an overview of the process, check out How an Emmy is Won.

 The Television Academy protects the integrity of the Emmy through a strict set of guidelines regarding use of the statue.
 Before making a formal request, please take some time to review the Trademark Policy.

-Tickets for the Creative Arts Emmy Awards and Ball, Emmy Awards and Governors Ball, are available to Television Academy members and nominees.
+Tickets for the Primetime Emmy Awards are offered on an as available basis to Television Academy Active and Associate members and nominees.
 Tickets are not sold to the general public.

-Seat fillers and red-carpet arrivals are two of television fans' most coveted places to experience the Emmy Awards.
-All seat-filler positions and red-carpet bleacher seats are taken for 2016.
-Please check back in late July/early August of 2017 for possible future opportunities.
+Seat fillers and red-carpet arrivals are two of television fans' most coveted places to experience the Emmy Awards

 The Emmy award is a symbol of peer recognition.
-The Academy has over 22,000 members, divided into 30 peer groups of specialized fields.
+The Academy has over 24,000 members, divided into 30 peer groups of specialized fields.
 The members of each peer group vote on the nominees and winners for categories pertaining to their area of specialty.
-If you are a professional in the television industry you be eligible for membership, and those voting.
+If you are a professional in the television industry you are eligible for membership, and those voting.
 Find out How to Join.

 Note that your user login is usually your first initial and last name with no space or dot in between (e.g. WSMITH)